 Education it is!

 Van Hoever is currently working for Distance Education at NC State University.
-This is part of the Distance Education and Learning Technology Applications (DELTA) unit, a division of the NC State University Provost’s Office.
+This is part of the Digital Education and Learning Technology Applications (DELTA) unit, a division of the NC State University Provost’s Office.
 She is a Dynamic Media Designer and works with the New Media Development (NMD) team on course development projects.
 It is exactly what she wanted to do – to use interactive design to teach, educate, and inspire.
 “The awesome thing about this job is that I’m working with a ton of different faculty in different areas across the University, and I get great exposure into education.
 I’ve worked on some really interesting projects including something for physics, plant pathology, farming and agriculture, and a home horticulture course.
 It is all quite fascinating,” she says.

 DELTA has a long history of hiring College of Design students.
 In addition to Van Hoever, Michael Cuales is the current Creative Director for the NMD group is also an alumnus [‘97 BGD].
 “Chrissie has been a wonderful addition to the NMD team at DELTA,” says Cuales when asked about Van Hoever.
 “She is a Dynamic Media Designer who focuses in animation, illustration, and motion graphics.
 Our team collaborates with faculty and staff across NC State University to design and develop effective rich-media applications and learning materials for online education.
 Chrissie’s background provides a strong foundation for the design of engaging learning materials and instructional tools that directly contributes to student success.”